T. Shawn Howard

 - Insurance Coverage Disputes

-- After retaining forensic engineer, reached a $200,000.00 resolution on behalf of client against a motorcycle dealership that had failed to fully torque a bolt on his bike’s caliper, causing the motorcycle to suddenly seize during operation, resulting in multiple fractured ribs, two collapsed lungs, and shoulder fractures.
+- Reached $200,000.00 resolution on behalf of client against a motorcycle dealership that had failed to fully torque a bolt on his bike’s front caliper, causing the motorcycle to suddenly seize during operation, resulting in multiple fractured ribs, two collapsed lungs, and shoulder fractures.

-- After significant litigation, including eight depositions, obtained $150,000.00 in a denied liability wrongful death case arising out of a Wake County automobile accident.
-The decedent was a passenger of a drunk driver who he had witnessed consume some amount of alcohol prior to getting in the car.
-The drunk driver attempted to race his vehicle and caused a violent collision killing one of his passengers and injuring the other.
-The young man’s parents were turned down by other personal injury firms due to concern that North Carolina’s contributory negligence law would bar recovery for the parents of the young man.
+- After significant litigation, including eight depositions, obtained $150,000.00 in a denied liability wrongful death case arising out of an automobile collision.
+The decedent was a passenger of a drunk driver who he had witnessed consume alcohol prior to getting in the car.
+The drunk driver reached speeds in excess of 90 MPH and caused a violent collision killing the decedent.
+The young man’s parents were turned down by other reputable Raleigh injury lawyers due to concern that North Carolina’s contributory negligence rule would bar recovery.

-- Represented a Durham woman who sustained permanent facial scarring following a serious T-Bone collision in which the defendant blew through a stop sign.
-Obtained a $50,000.00 settlement, the total amount of available insurance coverage.
+- Represented a Durham woman who sustained permanent facial scarring following a serious T-Bone.
+Obtained $50,000.00 settlement – the total amount of available insurance coverage.

-- Settled a claim for $85,000.00 against a teenage driver who had taken her eyes off the roadway, driven onto the sidewalk, and ran over plaintiff and her boyfriend, causing a disc herniation requiring surgery.
+- $85,000.00 settlement of case against a teenage driver who had driven onto the sidewalk and struck client, causing a lumbar disc herniation.